balena-io/debugging-masterclass/README.md

 * Work with balenaEngine
 * Examine the Kernel logs
 * Understand media-based issues (such as SD card corruption)
-* Understand how Heartbeat/VPN Only status affects your application and device
+* Understand how Heartbeat/VPN Only status affects your devices

 **Note:** Whilst this masterclass is intended for new engineers about to start
     support duties at balena, it is also intended to act as an item of interest